 18. Say thank you and genuinely mean it.
 Slow down.
 Look the recipient in the eyes.
 Say thank you from your heart.

 19. Practice random acts of kindness.
 Pay for the coffee for the person in line behind you.
 Hold the door.
 Let someone in front of you in traffic.
+We have 100 Random Acts of Kindness if you run out of ideas.

 20. Say “I’m sorry”.
 Even better – “I was wrong”.
 Ouch.
 I know.